josearmandoabreu/lsx-demo-theme/logs/week1/logs-week1-day5.md

 ## Daily Stand‑up

-### 2025‑09‑05
+### 2025‑09‑26

 ### How do you feel today?

-Feeling accomplished after completing the week’s tasks and learning a lot.
+Feeling accomplished after advance on this week’s tasks and learning a lot.

 ### What did you do yesterday?

-Completed two GitHub courses and continued the Block Theme Academy course.
+– Setting up Profiles, Organizing documentations and folders.
+– Continue Ollie Block Academy Course.
+– Personal project - Phase 1 – Setup & Preparation.
+– Github documentations.

 ### What do you plan to do today?

--   [x] Complete the GitHub course: Skills - Integrate MCP with Copilot.
+-   [x] Personal project - Phase 2 – Core Site Editor Build.
+(Header Template Part)
+-   [x] Documentation and Familiarizing myself with Figma dev mode.
--   [x] Finalize the Block Theme Academy course.
+-   [x] Continue Ollie Block Academy Course.
--   [x] Reflect on the week and plan next steps.

 ### What are your blockers?